 Power, and how it is used can impact your relationship with colleagues, organization culture, and employee engagement and motivation.
-It can be a good idea to check through the list of power types before an important conversations to ensure you are approaching the interaction from the best possible power base.
+It can be a good idea to check the list of power types before an important conversation to ensure you are approaching the interaction from the best possible power base.

 Town Hall Meetings: Definition, Advantages and Disadvantages